 Fayetteville State University

-Fayetteville State University has a student population of approximately 6,500 and offers more than 60 degree programs.
+Fayetteville State University has a student population in 2017 of approximately 6,500, says NCES, and offers more than 60 degree programs.
 It particularly prides itself on its teaching program, as well as the cultural resources like distinguished speaker, community outreach and art programs it cultivates for students and the surrounding community.
 Air Force ROTC students at Fayetteville participate in academic coursework, leadership laboratories and physical fitness training with cadets from Fayetteville State as well as three other nearby schools.
 At first, the program focuses on introducing cadets to the Air Force and general military skills like communication, officership and military customs.
 By the end of the program, students are preparing for active-duty military service, studying national security and other high-level topics of interest, and gaining advanced leadership and management experience.

 Tennessee State University

 Howard University is committed to maintaining its legacy as a Historically Black University by providing higher education to diverse, underrepresented groups.
 As a school in Washington D.C., many students have the chance to intern or work in the capital in legislation, policy, law and other political sectors.
 The Air Force detachment at Howard services a number of other schools in the D.C. area as well, and cadets typically spend 6-7 hours per week engaged in formal AFROTC activities on the Howard campus.
 While AFROTC at Howard is open to every student, the Air Force does have some preferred majors, including nursing, foreign language and STEM subjects.
 Students within these major programs are particularly well-positioned to compete for Air Force scholarships.
 According to NCES, this school's student population is about 9,400 in 2017.

 Jackson State University

-Jackson State University in the Mississippi capital has a total student body of approximately 8,500, 90% of whom are African-American, and come from across the U.S. and numerous foreign countries.
+Jackson State University in the Mississippi capital has a 2017 total student body of approximately 8,500, says NCES, 90% of whom are African-American and come from across the U.S. and numerous foreign countries.
 The university's historical and current mission is centered on leadership development and technological advancement.
 One leadership training opportunity is the Air Force ROTC detachment for the greater Jackson area, which is based in the aerospace studies department at Jackson State University.
 The program offers the AFROTC General Military Course and Professional Officer Course, together making up the full four-year curriculum that must be completed to earn a commission as officer into the Air Force.
 Both include aerospace studies classes and leadership training, as well as twice-weekly physical fitness training and additional summer training programs.